tandao0909/hands-on-with-DS/Chapter 11/note.md

     $$\eta(t) = \eta_0 0.1^{t/s}$$
 - The learning rate will gradually drops by a factor of 10 every s steps.
 - While power scheduling reduces the learning rate more and more slowly, exponential scheduling keeps slashing it by a factor of 10 every s steps.

+### Piecewise constant scheduling

+- Use a constant learning rate for a number of epochs (e.g., $\eta_0 = 0.1$ for 5 epochs), then a smaller learning rate for another number of epochs (e.g., $\eta_1 = 0.001$ for 50 epochs), and so on.
+- Although this solution can work really well, it requires fiddling around to find the optimal sequence of learning rates and how long to use each of them.